AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 Unchecked Access
 ----------------

-In this section, we discuss the :ada:`'Unchecked_Access` attribute, which we can use to circumvent accessibility issues for objects in specific cases.
+In this section, we discuss the :ada:`Unchecked_Access` attribute, which we can use to circumvent accessibility issues for objects in specific cases.
 (Note that this attribute only exists for objects, not for subprograms.)